Yes, they’re still in session: Virginia lawmakers meet, but no deal yet on a state budget

 The House and Senate always take different approaches to a governor’s budget, but this time negotiations were hampered by virus-related safety measures, which prevented lawmakers from huddling in a room together as usual to hash things out.

 Each chamber finally passed separate versions of the budget last week.
-Their differences are not enormous — the House would restore a $150 million deposit in the state’s reserve fund, the Senate would not; the Senate would restore more money to health-related initiatives than the House.
+Their differences are not enormous: The House would restore a $150 million deposit in the state’s reserve fund, the Senate would not; the Senate would restore more money to health-related initiatives than the House.

 But both propose using federal Cares Act coronavirus-relief funding for several expenses related to the pandemic, and both identify areas of spending, such as raises for teachers, that they would make “contingent” on improvements to state revenue.